-A comprehensive National Surveillance programme to assess the extent of the Mycoplasma bovis infection in the New Zealand beef sector involves:
+A comprehensive National Surveillance programme to assess the extent of the M. bovis infection in the New Zealand beef sector involves:

 Herds are not being tested because we think they are infected.

 The National Beef Survey is a risk-based surveillance, capturing properties across New Zealand and covering all production types.
 Sampling is more intense in regions and production types that historically have had a higher incidence of links to infected properties.

 Cattle on beef and dry stock properties will be blood sampled during routine farm management procedures and tested for M. bovis.
 Veterinary practices will contact farms to arrange a suitable time for a sampling visit to occur ideally when other management procedures are underway.

 Blood samples will be collected by veterinarians and veterinary technicians, coordinated by SVS Laboratories.